PrepEx vs TestGlider: which TOEFL platform gives you more expert practice?

 A mock-test-first plan feels productive because it produces a score.
 The risk is that you spend too much time measuring your level and not enough time changing it.

-For TOEFL 2026, the highest-leverage work is usually smaller and more frequent: repeat speaking until your timing improves, rewrite weak responses, review the exact reason a reading answer failed, and rebuild listening accuracy with focused practice.
+For TOEFL 2026, the highest-leverage work is usually smaller and more frequent: repeat speaking until your timing improves, rewrite weak responses, review the exact reason a reading answer failed, and rebuild listening accuracy with focused expert-written practice.

 That is why PrepEx is usually the stronger main platform.
 It gives you the daily training environment.
 You can still add periodic mock tests for calibration.